 But as I’ve thought about it, I’m afraid sometimes my relationship with God looks like that…an extended float down the lazy river.
 Rather than intentionally applying myself to learning and growing in God’s grace, I find myself just drifting along on an aimless loop.

-Most of us have would probably admit that we’ve been in both modes – sometimes floating, sometimes swimming.
-And the floaters among us can share a few things we’ve learned from experience:
+Most of us would probably admit that we’ve been in both modes – sometimes floating, sometimes swimming.
+And the floaters among us can share a few things we’ve learned, from experience:

 - When we just float and take a go with the flow approach, our commitment level to Christian community isn’t very high.
 It’s not that we don’t want to participate in church, but there are so many things sucking us in other directions.